4 Cardinal Virtues

 Never forget the temporal nature of almost all real data science problems.
 Our Preceptor Table will focus on rows for today or for the near future.
 The data we have will always be from before now.
 We must almost always assume that the future will be like the past in order to use data from the past to make predictions about the future.

-Representativeness, or the lack thereof, concerns two relationship, among the rows in the Population Table.
-The first is between the Preceptor Table and the other rows.
-The second is between our data and the other rows.
+Representativeness, or the lack thereof, concerns two relationships among the rows in the Population Table.
+The first is between the data and the other rows.
+The second is between the other rows and the Preceptor Table.
 Ideally, we would like both the Preceptor Table and our data to be random samples from the population.
 Sadly, this is almost never the case.
+When representativeness is violated, the estimates for the model parameters will be biased.

 Unconfoundedness means that the treatment assignment is independent of the potential outcomes, when we condition on pre-treatment covariates.
 This assumption is only relevant for causal models.
 We describe a model as “confounded” if this is not true.
 The easiest way to ensure unconfoundedness is to assign treatment randomly.